 Boylston, A., Holst, M., Coughlan, J., Novak, S., Sutherland, T. & Knüsel, C. 1997.
 ‘Recent Excavations of a Mass Grave from Towton’, in Yorkshire Medicine, 9 (3), 25-6

-I specialise in bioarchaeology, focusing on osteology and palaeopathology, with particular emphasis on weapon-related trauma.
-I have examined numerous battle-victims, including those from the battles of Heronbridge 613 and Towton 1461.
-My research has also focused on burial ritual, particularly on multi-period cemeteries, which often span millennia.
+Malin's research focuses on bioarchaeology, especially palaeopathology, with particular emphasis on weapon-related trauma.
+Malin has examined numerous battle-victims, including those from the battles of Heronbridge 613 and Towton 1461.
+Her research interests also include burial ritual, particularly multi-period cemeteries, which often span millennia.

-I teach the practical human bones modules for postgraduates, and the postgraduate core module The Archaeology of Human Bones.
+Malin teaches the human bones skills modules for postgraduates, and the postgraduate core module The Archaeology of Human Bones.

-I also provide careers' advice.
-Please contact me if you consider pursuing a career in commercial archaeology and would like advice on the field or help with your CV.
+She also provides careers' advice.
+Please contact Malin if you consider pursuing a career in commercial archaeology and would like advice on how to get a job in archaeology or help with your CV.

 Member of the British Association of Biological Anthropologists and Osteoarchaeologists

 Member of the Chartered Institute for Archaeologists (MIfA)